qlim/kaggle-repeat/README.md

 Code for the Kaggle repeat-customer acquisition challenge

-# Feature building

-The feature building process is optimized to run on a multi-core server with sufficient memory to hold the entire database (~60GB)

-First, create indexes that will be useful for frequently-made joins

-The fab script will execute in parallel code to create materialized views that calculate features.

-A final script runs the query that joins these views together to output the final data.

 # Features

 For each training instance (an offer given to a customer) we will calculate the following features: